By Montes Law Group, LLP on Monday, November 7, 2011

 While not every denial of a claim by an insurance company is wrongful, the emails referenced in this lawsuit show that the insurance companies have a distinct advantage over their insureds, and the insurance companies are not afraid to take advantage of their customers.
 In some situations, insurance companies understand the power and leverage they have over their customers to settle claims for less than is owed, and that when the insurance company believes it can get away with under-paying a claim, it will do so.
 Insurance companies will issue orders to their adjusters on what to pay on a claim and how much is allowed to be paid on a certain type of claim.
 Even if the adjusters disagree with the insurance company’s policies, the adjusters are put in a position of losing their job if they try to treat the customer fairly.
 In some cases, the adjuster runs the risk of being disciplined or receiving a negative performance review if the adjuster refuses to follow illegal orders from the insurance company.

 If you find yourself in a situation where you feel you are being treated unfairly by an insurance company, you should contact an attorney.
-Call Rachel Montes or Tom Herald at Montes Herald Law Group, LLP (214) 522-9401 to discuss your case.
+Call Rachel Montes at Montes Law Group, P.C.
+(214) 522-9401 to discuss your case.
 We handle all different types of insurance claims from homeowners claims, commercial claims, to Uninsured/Underinsured Motorist claims.
 You deserve to be treated fairly.
 You pay for that right.